10four/Bhavuka/README.md

-10four-devanagari
+Bhavuka
 =================
-Matt Heximer
+By Matt Heximer

-open source devanagari font project
+Bhavuka is an open source Devanagari font project.

+It started life as Snippet, a playful Latin typeface by Gesine Todt.